SixArmDonkey/magicgraph/README.md

 IPropertyFlags::PRIMARY = 'primary'
 ```

-The default implementation does not use this flag, but it is here in case some property is loaded from some sub/third
+Magic Graph does not use this flag, but it is here in case some property is loaded from some sub/third
 party config and you want to do something with those.
+For example, this is used in Retail Rack to identify properties
+loaded from configurations stored within a database.
 ```
 IPropertyFlags::SUBCONFIG = 'subconfig'
 ```